-From 1st December 2017, the new Cervical Screening Program replaced pap smear screening.
 Cervical Screening prevents cancer of the cervix which is caused by Human Papilloma Virus (HPV).
 HPV is sexually transmitted and can go away by itself without treatment.
 Sometimes it may persist and cause abnormal changes to cells of the cervix which may lead to development of cervical cancer after 5-15 years.
-Cervical Screening (the new pap test) is performed Monday to Friday at Victoria Street Medical Group, STI check can be carried out on the same sample if requested.
+Cervical Screening is performed Monday to Friday at Victoria Street Medical Group, STI check can be carried out on the same sample if requested.
 Results may be obtained by making an appointment with your doctor and this will give you the opportunity to discuss any treatments necessary and ask any questions to clarify queries.

 More information can be obtained by going to the National Cervical Cancer Screening Program